Top 10 Network Access Control (NAC) Solutions for Zero Trust Implementation

 Network Access Control (NAC) refers to the policies, technologies, and systems used to monitor and control access to enterprise networks based on device identity, security posture, and user roles.
 Initially designed for wired networks and on-prem environments, NAC has evolved into a flexible access management framework.

-• Authentication and Authorization: Validates identity using credentials, certificates, or hardware signatures before granting access.
+• Authentication and Authorization: Validates identity using credentials, certificates, or hardware signatures before granting access, often integrating with IdPs like Azure AD, Okta, or LDAP.

-• Endpoint Posture Assessment: Checks if a device complies with corporate security policies (e.g., antivirus, patch levels, OS versions).
+• Endpoint Posture Assessment: Checks device compliance with corporate security policies (e.g., antivirus, patch levels, OS versions), logging user info, access times, and device vulnerabilities to contextualize access decisions.

-• Guest/BYOD Management: Allows secure onboarding of unmanaged devices without compromising network integrity.
+• Guest/BYOD Management: Allows secure onboarding of unmanaged devices without compromising network integrity, with intuitive portals and automated workflows for guests and third-party devices.

-• Segmentation & Quarantine: Applies role-based policies to segment traffic (via VLANs or SDN) or isolate non-compliant devices.
+• Segmentation & Quarantine: Applies role-based policies to segment traffic (via VLANs or SDN) or isolate non-compliant devices, restricting lateral movement.

 NAC vs. ZTNA